 These are industries that depend on speed and precision, yet are known for delays and mistakes.
 Blockchain mitigates this issue by resolving transactions instantaneously and creating a transparent source of data for all involved.
 Banking professionals, business owners, and their customers can expect payment processing of all types to entail a lot less time and effort.

 Improving efficiency is important, but reducing risk is where blockchain promises to make the biggest impact.
 Financial institutions are obligated to fulfill Anti-Money Laundering (ALM) and Know Your Customer (KYC) requirements.
 Both are time and labor-intensive processes with high consequences for error.
-But because blockchain creates an immutable record of information, the necessary due diligence takes banks a fraction of the time and leaves few gaps in the assessment.
+Since blockchain creates an immutable record of information, the necessary due diligence takes banks little time and leaves few gaps in the assessment.
 And thanks to the reduced risk, banks are free to offer a wider range of services to a larger number of users.

 All bank users will benefit, but the 1.7 billion people currently without a bank account will see the biggest advantage.
 Being unable to conduct basic transactions creates huge financial obstacles while limiting economic opportunities.

 It may be impossible for these individuals to open a traditional bank account, but the combination of blockchain and mobile technology could render that unnecessary.
-Because banks would no longer have to act as the arbiters of information, they could offer basic banking services without having to expand their own infrastructure.
+Because banks would no longer be the arbiters of information, they could offer basic banking services without expanding infrastructure.

 Stock markets could see similarly sweeping improvements.
-The increased transparency could serve as a huge deterrent to criminal activity, while smart contracts and improved automated processes could cut out middlemen to save stock traders millions of dollars.
+The increased transparency could serve as a huge deterrent to criminal activity.
+At the same time, smart contracts and improved automated processes could cut out middlemen to save stock traders millions of dollars.
 Major exchanges are already exploring blockchain technology: for example, Nasdaq launched a new payment solution in partnership with Citi called Nasdaq Linq.

 Blockchain, fundamentally, is a tool for resolving the complexity of finance at all levels.
 Consequently, it benefits banks and brokers as much as the consumers who rely on them.
 As new applications come online and blockchain helps uncover innovative ways to reduce risk, financial institutions can turn their focus increasingly on inclusiveness and accessibility.